panoplyio/pg-stories/README.md

 # pg-stories

-I created this package to test backend implementation postgres protocol.
+The purpose of this package is to create readable scenarios that will run against backend implementation of the postgres protocol version 3.0.
 It is heavily dependant on the great [jackc/pgx](https://github.com/jackc/pgx) package.

 ### Main Concepts